RillingDev/rilling.dev/source/_posts/an-introduction-to-webmention.md

 ---
 title: "An Introduction to Webmention"
 date: 2022-07-31 00:00:00
-updated: 2023-04-30 00:00:00
+updated: 2023-05-07 00:00:00
 tags:
     - Webmention
     - Java
 ---

-Some time ago I stumbled over [a blog post by Xe Iaso](https://xeiaso.net/blog/webmention-support-2020-12-02) which mentions (pun intended) '[Webmention](https://www.w3.org/TR/webmention/)'.
-Webmention is a technology that allows websites to be notified when another website links to it.
-Webmention can work like a simple and privacy-friendly analytics tool to find out where visitors might come from (e.g. if there is a notable increase in visitors after another blog links to yours).
+[Webmention](https://www.w3.org/TR/webmention/) is a technology that allows websites to be notified when another website links to it.
+It can be used like a simple and privacy-friendly analytics tool to find out where visitors might come from (e.g. if there is a notable increase in visitors after another blog links to yours).
 It also enables you to showcase "other blogs that linked to this post"-like elements on your blog posts, to suggest related posts to your readers.

+I learned about Webmention after reading [a blog post by Xe Iaso](https://xeiaso.net/blog/webmention-support-2020-12-02).

 <!-- more -->